Voytella/awswebsite/Automation/README.md

 configured!
 We've gotta do that separately, I guess.
 Cool, let's figure it out!

 Alright, I added in a bunch of stuff ChatGPT suggested.
 Let's see if this works!

+Just dealing with some formatting issues.
+I'm working through validating the template.